AUDIO VERSION: YouTube Podbean

 Here’s what’s great about being with Christ: we get to have a slice of His glory.
 This is the carnal motivation for serving God that Paul promotes: let’s just serve so we can get a fat promotion on the other side.
 What happened to humility?
 There isn’t any.
 Remember how greedy the disciples were acting back in Lesson 60?
 James and John actually had the gall to ask Jesus to guarantee them positions of highest honor and glory on the other side.
 Several times we read about the twelve getting into fights about which of them is the greatest.
 Then we come to Revelation and what do we find?
 Jesus snowing John with images of John being exalted.
 He’s got his own name chiseled on one of Heaven’s foundation stones.
 He’s seeing his fellow Jews parked on thrones wearing crowns.
 He sees a Heaven that is a shrine to his own ethnic group.
 Really?
 So the Jesus who is talking to John in Revelation suddenly has no use for humility in His followers?
 The same Jesus who preached against self-exaltation over and over again is suddenly all about human beings acting like pompous little princes on the other side?
 The same Yahweh who was so outraged by the perpetual defiance of Israel has set up a Heaven which is a shrine to the nation who spat in His face for so many centuries?
 The same Yahweh who frowned on bigotry and insisted that all ethnicities were to be treated as equal in His sight has chiseled the names of the twelve tribes of Israel on the gates of Heaven?
 And are we really to believe that Yahweh got so caught up in Jewish superstitions that He refuses to save anyone from the tribe of Dan (see Applying Revelation 7: The 144,000)?
 Revelation reeks of bigotry and human arrogance because Jesus is talking to the apostle John: a man who never did seem to get over the idea that he was Mr. Awesome.
 Heaven help the Church if John is going to be one of her founding fathers.

 Then there’s the author of Hebrews—that ding-dong who makes Jesus out to be some human bungler who didn’t really grasp what it meant to obey God until He “learned obedience through suffering” (Heb.
 5:8).
-And according to the Hebrews guy, we should strive to imitate the great faith of Gideon—you know, the guy who kept doubting Yahweh and then ended up making a whole new god for himself out of the spoils of a war that Yahweh helped him win (see Gideon: Idolatrous to the End).
+And according to the Hebrews guy, we should strive to imitate the great faith of Gideon—you know, the guy who kept doubting Yahweh and then ended up making a whole new god for himself out of the spoils of a war that Yahweh helped him win.
 The Hebrews author thinks highly of Sarah, too—the woman who laughed out loud when Yahweh sat in bodily form a few yards away saying she’d have a child, and then she blatantly lied that she laughed even though God heard her (see Applying Hebrews 11: The Faith Hall of Fame).
-This author tells us he doesn’t even have the time to record the great faith of Samson—that hulking pile of hormones who went around sleeping with demon worshiping women, throwing tantrums whenever he didn’t get his way, and breaking every rule God gave him (see Samson: Carnal to the End).
+This author tells us he doesn’t even have the time to record the great faith of Samson—that hulking pile of hormones who went around sleeping with demon worshiping women, throwing tantrums whenever he didn’t get his way, and breaking every rule God gave him.
 Really??
 These dolts are the spiritual leaders of the early Church?
 Guys who teach us that Jesus had to struggle to overcome the power of the devil (Hebrews) and that His reign is only temporary (Paul) and that Satan rules the world (John) and that we can make God heal us at our command (James)?
 How can we possibly thrive in our walks with God if we imitate the bossy, faithless prayers of Paul and use John’s ridiculous tests for discerning truth from lies (one of which is to blindly accept anything John says as truth)?

 Jesus is not just some created being who got a special promotion and an infusion of God powers.
 Jesus is God Almighty.
 But the Holy Spirit is the only One who’s going to get you to the truth about Jesus—and He’s intentionally set things up so that you must rely on Him instead of the human leaders of the early Church.
 The New Testament epistles are a theological train wreck, and this is exactly how God wants it.
 Because despite what fools like Paul and James say, our Gods do not take orders from us and They do not depend on us in any way.
 Instead, we depend on Them for absolutely everything.
 When we refuse to embrace our dependency on Them, and when we refuse to respect Them by relying on Them alone to guide us in life, how do They respond?
 They hand us a book that contains a bunch of theological foolishness which we then stamp as infallible and start to worship in Their place.
 And because the book is packed with lies, we end up massively led astray, which is exactly what we deserve for our idolatrous rebellion.